nathanl/authority/README.markdown

 #### Usage within a controller action

-If you need to check some attributes of a model instance to decide if an action is permissible, you can use the **singular** `authorize_action_for(@resource_instance, @user)`.
+If you need to check some attributes of a model instance to decide if an action is permissible, you can use the **singular** `authorize_action_for(@resource_instance)`.
 This method will determine which controller action it was called from, look at the controller action map, determine which method should be checked on the model, and check it.

 The default controller action map is as follows: